 "Do you know who the targets were?"

 "A couple of lawyers named Merrick.
-Sorry, don't know much more than that."
+Sorry, I don't know much more than that."

 Natalie moved through the crowd that was growing by the minute.
 Reaching the sidewalk, she turned and collided with a woman.